tencent cloud

 Dead letter exchange

 Dead letter exchange.
-When messages are deleted due to exceeding their TTL, reaching the maximum queue length, or being rejected by consumers, they will be sent to the specified dead letter exchange.
+When messages are deleted due to exceeding the time to live (TTL), reaching the maximum queue length, or being rejected by consumers, they will be sent to the specified dead letter exchange.

 String